 VI.
 SURVEY AND STATISTICAL ANALYSIS METHODS

-The key points for the survey design and sampling and statistical analysis for this Harvest Report 2013/14 are as follows:
+The key points for the survey design, sampling methodology and statistical analysis for this 2018/2019 Harvest Report are as follows:

-- Following the methodology developed for the Harvest Reports 2011/12 and 2012/13, the Council proportionately stratified the samples according to Agricultural Statistical Districts (ASDs) across 12 key corn producing states representing 99% of U.S. corn exports.
+- Following the methodology developed for the previous seven Harvest Reports, the samples were proportionately stratified according to ASDs across 12 key corn-producing states representing approximately 95.0% of U.S. corn exports.

-- A total of 600 samples collected from the 12 states was targeted to achieve a maximum ±10% relative margin of error (Relative ME) at the 95% confidence level.
+- A total of 608 samples collected from the 12 states was targeted to achieve a maximum ±10.0% relative margin of error (Relative ME)

-- A total of 610 unblended corn samples pulled from inbound farm-originated trucks was received from local elevators from Sept.
-9 through Dec.
-4, 2013, and tested.
+- A total of 618 unblended corn samples pulled from inbound farm-originated trucks were received from local elevators from August 27 through November 28, 2018.

 - A proportionate stratified sampling technique was used for the mycotoxin testing across the ASDs in the 12 states surveyed for the other quality factors.
-This sampling resulted in 179 samples being tested for aflatoxins and DON.
+This sampling resulted in 181 samples being tested for aflatoxin and DON.

-- Weighted averages and standard deviations following standard statistical techniques for proportionate stratified sampling were calculated for the U.S. Aggregate and the three Export Catchment Areas (ECAs).
+- Weighted averages and standard deviations following standard statistical techniques for proportionate stratified sampling were calculated for the U.S. Aggregate and the three ECAs.

 - To evaluate the statistical validity of the samples, the Relative ME was calculated for each of the quality attributes at the U.S. Aggregate and the three ECA levels.
-The Relative ME for the quality factor results was less than ±10% except for three attributes – total damage, stress cracks and stress crack index (SCI).
+The Relative ME for stress cracks was above ±10.0% for the Gulf, Pacific Northwest and Southern Rail ECAs, while the Relative ME for stress crack index was above ±10.0% for the U.S. Aggregate and across the three ECAs.
+In addition, total damage in the Pacific Northwest ECA also had a Relative ME above ±10.0%.
 While the lower level of precision for these quality factors is less than desired, these levels of Relative ME do not invalidate the estimates.